robcone27/Shreddit/README.md

 Skateboarders are able to log in, create a profile, upload pictures and locations of skateboarding spots, as well as add comments and updates for other skateboarders.

-Users are expected to interact with this with this application on mobile device.
+Users are expected to interact with this application on a mobile device.

 ## Screenshots